tydkdev/FavoriteColor/README.md

 ## Build Production Distribution

 The application uses [Gulp](http://gulpjs.com/), with [Babel](https://www.npmjs.com/package/gulp-babel), for workflow automation.
 To create the `client/dist` directory for deployment to Production, use one Gulp command: `client.build:dist`.
-This command aggregates several other commands together to build a deployable build artifact, including creating the `configFile.js`, discussed above.
+This command aggregates several other commands together to build a deployable build artifact, including creating the `configFile.js`, discussed above, using the `production-integrated-bff` environment values.

 ```bash
 gulp client.build:dist